How does Rest Less make money

 Set in 500 acres of beautiful countryside, Alton Towers is a popular theme park and waterpark resort.
 It’s the perfect destination for anyone looking for an adrenaline rush or to get in touch with their inner child.

-With over 40 rides and attractions, Alton Towers is the UK’s biggest theme park and there’s a lot to explore here.
-In fact, many people find that one day simply isn’t enough.
-So, to make sure you have time for everything, why not consider turning your trip into a short break – either at the Alton Towers Resort itself or a nearby hotel?
+With over 40 rides and attractions, Alton Towers is the UK’s largest theme park, with plenty to explore – and many people say that one day isn’t enough.
+So, why not consider turning your trip into a short break at the Alton Towers Resort itself or a nearby hotel?

 Whether you decide to ride The Smiler (the rollercoaster with a world-record number of loops) or get soaked on one of the rapids, there’s something for everyone to enjoy.

-If Alton Towers is too far away, you might find an alternative closer to home on this list of theme parks in the UK.
+If Alton Towers is too far away, you might find an alternative on this list of the top 10 theme parks from Theme Parks UK.

 4. Alnwick Castle, Northumberland

-Dubbed ‘the Windsor of the North’, Alnwick Castle is the second largest inhabited castle in the UK and had been the home of the Northumberland family for over 700 years.
+Dubbed ‘the Windsor of the North’, Alnwick Castle is the second-largest inhabited castle in the UK and has been the home of the Northumberland family for over 700 years.

-While the castle’s fascinating history is one benefit, in more recent times, Alnwick has also served as a film set for various film and television productions, including Downton Abbey and Harry Potter.
+While its fascinating history is one benefit, in more recent times, Alnwick has also served as a film set for various film and television productions, including Downton Abbey and Harry Potter.

-Exciting bird of prey displays and medieval demonstrations are held at the castle, and you’ll also find plenty of information about which scenes of your favourite productions were filmed at Alnwick.
+Exciting birds of prey displays and medieval demonstrations are held at the castle, and you’ll also find plenty of information about which scenes from various productions were filmed at Alnwick.
 So whether you like medieval history, modern television, or simply enjoy exploring magnificent buildings, Alnwick Castle offers a mix of everything.

 5. OM Dark Sky Park and Observatory, County Tyrone

-If you want to get lost in the stars, then you might want to consider taking a trip to OM Dark Sky Park and Observatory, located in Northern Ireland’s Davagh Forest.
+If you fancy getting lost in the stars, consider taking a trip to OM Dark Sky Park and Observatory in Northern Ireland’s Davagh Forest.

-Visitors are welcome to visit any time during the night to stargaze – though if you’re visiting later, the park recommends staying close to the observatory building and car park.
+Visitors are welcome to arrive any time during the night to stargaze, though if you’re stopping by later, the park recommends staying close to the observatory building and car park.

-There’s also plenty of archaeology to discover here if that’s more your thing, with standing stones, stone circles, and burial tombs also on site.
-With OM Dark Sky Park Exhibition guided tours, lunar observing sessions, and twilight river strolls as well, you won’t be stuck for choice.
+There’s plenty of archaeology to discover here, too, with standing stones, stone circles, and burial tombs also on-site.
+With OM Dark Sky Park Exhibition guided tours, bat walks, and forest bathing, you won’t be stuck for choice.
+If you’re interested, you might like to visit their website.

 6. The Centre for Computing History, Cambridge

-The Centre for Computing History in Cambridge is unknown to many of us, but is a must visit for any computer history enthusiasts or for anyone simply wanting to learn something new.
+The Centre for Computing History in Cambridge is unknown to many of us, but it’s a must-visit for any computer history enthusiasts or anyone looking to learn something new.

-Here, visitors can play around with old vintage monitors and marvel at the early game consoles and calculators that are on display.
+Here, visitors can play around with vintage monitors and marvel at the early game consoles and calculators on display.
 There are also interactive exhibitions and educational workshops, as well as various activities and events running.
+Check out their official website if you think this might be for you.

 7. Go Ape, Nationwide